greg-raven/Uncommon-Sense/_posts/2018-04-03-proud-to-be-un-american.md

 ---
-title: 'Proud to be un-American'
+title: "Proud to be un-American"
 layout: post
 categories:
 - immigration